 - Determine social/legal history.

-- Determine one’s current sleep patterns, time to bed, time to sleep, times wake up, activities during wakefulness, rise time, and restedness upon awakening.
+- Determine one’s current sleep patterns, time to bed, time to sleep, times to wake up, activities during wakefulness, rise time, and relaxed state upon awakening.

 - Determine one’s dietary habits.

 - Determine one’s caffeine usage and outline any changes since injury.

 - Determine past medical history.

 - Determine family medical history.